miguelromerogutierrez/learning-react-with-samples/src/pages/social-cards/README.md

 ## Prop getters pattern

-Prop getters is a pattern to split in a separete function the logic to retrieve the properties of a component.
+Prop getters is a pattern to split in a separate function the logic to retrieve the properties of a component.

 ```javascript
 class SocialCardsPage extends React.Component {